 4. House No. 39-K, PECHS, Karachi

-If you were to tarry along the streets of block 6 at P.E.C.H.S, you will see a light glowing around house No. 39-K. where it might simply mean that someone is living there most people insist seeing a pale woman wearing a white dress, walking along the street and disappearing about 03:00 in the morning.
+If you were to tarry along the streets of block 6 at P.E.C.H.S, you will see a light glowing around house No. 39-K. where it might simply mean that someone is living there most people insist on seeing a pale woman wearing a white dress, walking along the street, and disappearing about 03:00 in the morning.

 5. The Sheikhupura Fort, Lahore